issacj-17/SUTD_ESC_2022_Software-Testing-Mini-Campaign/README.md

 ### Note

-1. User Input combination has not been implemented due to the following reason: The request for Combination as a User Input was on a very short notice (After writing the program).
-Hence, the feature has not been implemented and may require a revamp in the implementation (e.g. to validate the arguments, perform comparisons etc).
-Hence, the assumption behind the current program is to perform a full comparison across all columns and both files contain column names.

-2. There are some implementations that I am currently not sure to define as an Exception via the Program or as a mismatch -
+1. There are some implementations that I am currently not sure to define as an Exception via the Program or as a mismatch -

     - Entries do not match column count
     - Presence of whitespace in the CSV files e.g. A,B,C v.s.
 A, B,C